Definition of 'concept'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Singer as writer is not a remotely new concept.
 Times, Sunday Times (2016)Passing out from the back is by no means a new concept.
 Times, Sunday Times (2016)Cricket is still new to the concept of coaches.
 Times, Sunday Times (2017)To me, it suggests that most organisations are still not sold on the whole concept.
 Computing (2010)Interesting, but hardly a new concept.
 Times, Sunday Times (2016)Staying in a monastery or a convent is not a new concept; monks and nuns have been welcoming pilgrims for centuries.
 Times, Sunday Times (2016)Is The Stage your first concept album?
 The Sun (2016)Still, it's not just the humdrum reality of cats that puts me off the whole petting café concept.
 Times, Sunday Times (2016)You go in with a concept or an idea and you bounce it around.
 The Sun (2015) The concept of airline class creep began a few years ago.
 Times, Sunday Times (2009)Upon what basic concept is insurance based?
 An Introduction to Community Health (1995)The whole concept of gun control has become redundant.
 Times, Sunday Times (2013)Try to make new ideas and concepts innovative and fun so they are better received.
 The Sun (2015)Understanding this and a handful of other basic concepts will help managers a lot.
 Times, Sunday Times (2012)The whole concept of dressing up is an embarrassing anachronism as far as she is concerned.
 Times, Sunday Times (2013)But the whole concept drifted into obscurity long ago.
 Times, Sunday Times (2013)It also is a systematic and purposeful application of the same basic work concepts to the application of knowledge.
 MANAGEMENT: task, responsibilities, practices (1974)The general concept of housework is grasped in relation to the total structure of patriarchal relations in which it exists.
 Critical Social Research (1990)Except think of a new concept.
 Times, Sunday Times (2016)Although it is not a concept album, did you find lyrical themes emerging?
-The Sun (2011)While the men of our class understood the concept of leading, none of the women did.
-Christianity Today (2000)They are new concepts, fresh works.
+The Sun (2011)They are new concepts, fresh works.
 Times, Sunday Times (2008)To the rest of us, the concept of class is irrelevant.
 Times, Sunday Times (2006)The industry is extremely fast moving, with new concepts and business models appearing frequently.
 Times, Sunday Times (2014)Business economics enabled him to use game theory and the concepts of mutual gain and mutual loss to manage interpersonal conflicts in clinical situations more effectively.
 Times, Sunday Times (2012)Let's extend that essential concept.
 Times, Sunday Times (2012)Was it a concept album?
 Times, Sunday Times (2011)The ability to understand other people's views and perspectives as well as our own is a concept called theory of mind.
 Times, Sunday Times (2012)A concept album about Stonehenge must surely be the next step.
 Times, Sunday Times (2009)Yet do aliens, like us, use numbers or pictures to depict concepts and objects?
 Times, Sunday Times (2015)But the notion seems to go against the general concept of eBay, which is about flogging off unwanted stuff cheap.
 Times, Sunday Times (2008)

 Trends of 'concept'